 Table of contents:

-In this guide, we'll walk you through the basics of writing for SEO in 2020.
-What's more, we’ll share some killer copywriting tips and tricks to supercharge your content this year, helping you draw readers in and convert them into sales for your business.
+Read to know the basics of writing for SEO in 2020 - copywriting tips and tricks to supercharge your content.
+Draw readers in and convert them into sales.

 If your company produces any type of content online (which is likely, since you’re on this blog and because 53% of companies do) then you’re probably at least familiar with the term ‘SEO’.
 But what is SEO exactly?
 How can you write for SEO?
 And what role does SEO play in generating leads and increasing your find-ability online? 🤷🏼